Building Permits & Inspections

 - 2009 International Energy Conservation Code

-The City requires construction permits on new construction and on additions or remodels, and follows the 2000 International Building Code.
+The City requires construction permits on new construction and on additions or remodels, and follows the 2012 International Building Code.
 Builders are responsible for permits, and building plans must be submitted and reviewed before any permit will be issued.
-Effective May 1, 2018, submittals for both commercial and residential new construction require one paper set of construction plans, plus one PDF file, the energy report, and the stormwater management plan application.
-All permit fees are calculated on the dollar value of the project, with a $70.00 minimum per permit.
-Currently, the residential stormwater management plan application has no fee.
+Submittals for both commercial and residential new construction require one set of construction plans to be uploaded to the customer portal.
+In addition, a Res-check, and stormwater management plan applications.
+Incomplete applications will not be processed.
+For complete applications, please allow 5 business days for processing.

 Permits are issued for 180 days.
 Although all work does not have to be completed, the project must show progress.
 Failure to begin construction within 180 days will cancel the permit.

 Please be aware that some neighborhoods require proof of architectural review approval before a construction permit may be issued.
 Check with the developer, or contact 806-855-4134 for the list of neighborhoods.

 Inspections are performed Monday-Friday, and will be completed the next business day after the inspection is called in.
 We do not offer same-day inspections.
 The Building Inspector is not available on weekends.
 Inspection requirements and information may be obtained at City Hall or from the Building Inspectors.
 Call 806-855-4134 for information.

 For all permits fees, please see the City of Wolfforth Master Fee Schedule

 Order of Required Inspections